Marie Lamont

-Marie Lamont, also referred to as Mary Lawmont (1646–1662), was executed for witchcraft during the reign of Charles II just after Witchmania had peaked in the United Kingdom.
+Marie Lamont, also referred to as Mary Lawmont (1646–1662), was executed for witchcraft during the reign of Charles II, during a time when witch trials were common.
 Her youth at the time of her execution made her case unusual.

 Life

-Marie Lamont lived in Inverkip, a parish in the burgh of Renfrew in which persecution of witches was particularly rife between the years 1640–1690.
+Marie Lamont lived in Inverkip parish, in the shire of Renfrew, where persecution of witches was particularly rife between the years 1640–1690.
 At a young age she was accused of being a witch, and after confessing was presented for trial on 7 May 1662.

 Background

 Sir Archibald Stewart of Blackhall, Laird of Ardgowan had applied to the Privy Council for a Royal Enquiry into the practice of witchcraft in the Inverkip area.
 During this later period of witch persecution the right to assemble a number of commissions of justiciary was granted by the Privy Council to gentlemen in every county.
 The enquiries preceding the commissions of justiciary were supplementary to the regular enquiries instituted by the State and Church.
 The Royal Enquiry relevant to Marie Lamont appointed a commission of nine men, one of whom was Sir Archibald Stewart the Sheriff Depute of Perth- a man who was probably a relative of Sir Archibald Stewart the Younger of Blackhall.
 The other members of the commission were John Brisbane the Younger of Bishopton, Cornelius Crawford of Jordanhill, Alexander Cuningham of Craigends (a church elder), Sir George Maxwell of Nether Pollok, Hugh Montgomery of Silverwood (another Sheriff Depute), Robert Montgomery of Hazlehead, John Porterfield the Younger of that Ilk, and Archibald Stewart of Scotstown.
 Sir Archibald Stewart of Blackhall himself was not part of the commission but nevertheless was present at the trial.
 The Reverend John Hamilton, minister at Inverkip between 1626–1664, was also involved in Marie's case but is not listed as being part of the commission.
 The Rev Hamilton was known to be a 'zealous persecutor of witches' and by the end of his career had adopted a radical approach to Presbyterianism.
 A graduate minister of the time could enhance his prestige and show himself to be worthy of his hire by using his academic learning (learning being considered particularly important in cases of witchcraft) to protect the local community against Satan and his witch followers.